A Minecraft Movie: Plot

-While fighting off monsters at night, Henry learns to manipulate blocks and builds a wooden fortress.
+While fighting off monsters at night, Henry learns to manipulate blocks and builds a dirt fortress.
 The Earth Crystal is destroyed in the commotion.
-Steve appears at dawn and defeats the monsters as he tells the group that a replacement Crystal will be needed from the Woodland Mansion and joins them.
+Steve appears at dawn and defeats the monsters before telling the group that a replacement Crystal will be needed from the Woodland Mansion; he joins them.
 To prepare for this quest, he leads them to a nearby village and demonstrates how to craft.
 Piglins seeking the Orb of Dominance launch an attack on the village.
 Steve, Garrett, and Henry narrowly escape while Natalie and Dawn are separated from them and befriend Dennis.
 Malgosha responds by sending out the Great Hog, a massive Piglin.

 When Steve mentions that he has a hoard of diamonds, Garrett becomes interested and demands access as an added condition to handing over the Orb.
 They make a detour and find the hoard, but Henry is angered by their disregard for Natalie's safety.
 When the Great Hog arrives, they escape using minecarts and the Hog is blown up by creepers.
-Arriving at the mansion, Steve and Garrett attempt to distract the guards while Henry acquires both the Earth Crystal and an Ender Pearl which can facilitate one's teleportation.
+Arriving at the mansion, Steve and Garrett attempt to distract the guards while Henry acquires both the Earth Crystal and an Ender Pearl, which can facilitate one's teleportation.
 Malgosha returns and destroys the bridge to the mansion.
-Steve and Henry lose the Orb to her, but escape as Garrett seemingly sacrifices himself in the blast.
-The two awaken with Dawn, Natalie, and Dennis in a mushroom house.
+Steve and Henry lose the Orb to her, but escape as Garrett seemingly sacrifices himself to fight off Malgosha's forces.
+The two awaken with Dawn, Natalie, and Dennis in a custom mushroom house.

 Malgosha uses the Orb to superpower the Nether portal, blotting out the sun and declaring war on the Overworld.
 The party crafts an arsenal of weaponry and an army of iron golems to fight the piglin invasion, while Steve fights Malgosha.
-Henry uses the Ender Pearl to obtain the Crystal, restoring the sunlight and causing Malgosha and her army to zombify.
+Henry uses the Ender Pearl to obtain the Orb, restoring the sunlight and causing Malgosha and her army to zombify.

 The party, including Garrett who survived the explosion, returns to Chuglass, where they develop the successful video game Block City Battle Buddies.
-Dawn opens her zoo with Dennis as an attraction, Natalie begins teaching self-defense classes, Henry completes his jetpack, and Garrett revitalizes the game store with Steve.
+Dawn opens her zoo with Dennis as an attraction, Natalie opens a dojo, Henry completes his jetpack, and Garrett revitalizes the game store with Steve.
+Steve visits his old house and meets Alex, a woman living there.

 Cast

-Jack Black and Jason Momoa star in the film.
+Jason Momoa and Jack Black star in the film.